TallerDeProgramacion2-2022-2c-Grupo7/FIUBER-Metrics/README.md

 ## Local installation & usage

 1. Copy the Firebase credentials JSON (`firebase_credentials.json`) into the `src` directory of the repository.
-2. Start the PostgreSQL instance
+2. Start the PostgreSQL instance.
 ```
 docker run -e POSTGRES_PASSWORD=admin -it --rm -p 5432:5432 postgres
 ```